reheatvet/notes/content/⭐ Getting Started with dApps.md

 📄 Docs: N/A

-By depositing B3TR to Vestation you will participate in their voting pool and benefit from their GM NFT currently at Venus level (150%).
+~~By depositing B3TR to Vestation you will participate in their voting pool and benefit from their GM NFT[^1]  currently at Venus level (150%).~~

-Just like VeB3tr, depositing your tokens to Vestation's pool will significantly reduce your voting power because all votes will come from one wallet so remember to vote normally too. 📬
+~~Just like VeB3tr, depositing your tokens to Vestation's pool will significantly reduce your voting power because all votes will come from one wallet so remember to vote normally too. 📬~~

-Support channels: X, Telegram
+**Support channels: X, Telegram**

 #vestation
 ___